I feel the saying ‘Knowledge is power’ is true, and I have experienced this since I earned my degree. I feel like I can do anything I put my mind to.

 Even some of life’s most difficult challenges couldn’t deter Beth Peter from fulfilling her goal of earning a college degree.

-She had been working for 28 years at the United States Postal Service but continually was overlooked for opportunities and promotions because she did not have a college education.
+She had been working for 28 years at her job but continually was overlooked for opportunities and promotions because she did not have a college education.
 Frustrated at her inability to advance in her career, at age 44, she became determined to change that and enrolled at Ashford University using her employer’s benefits package which included a partnership with Ashford.